anithaalve/traveb/README.md

 # Traveb

-A progress web app to connect distant travelers and local business to provide/seek service as exchange.
+A progressive web app to connect distant travelers and local business to provide/seek service as exchange.

 ### Prerequisites
 1. Virtualenv running on fedora(centos 7) preferred